-- a.
-Weeks 1 through 3 or equivalent: during the first three weeks or equivalent of the semester, official course withdrawals are not reflected on the student's transcript.
+- Weeks 1 through 3 or equivalent: during the first three weeks or equivalent of the semester, official course withdrawals are not reflected on the student's transcript.
 That is, the transcript will not indicate that the student was ever registered for the course. - Weeks 4 through 10 or equivalent: a student who withdraws from a course after the third week of the semester (or equivalent) and prior to the end of the 10th week of the semester (or equivalent) will receive a grade of W for the course. - Weeks 11 through 14 or equivalent: course withdrawals after the 10th week or equivalent are not usually allowed.
-In circumstances beyond the student's control, a W may be granted with approval of the instructor, the chair of the department offering the course, and the dean of the college offering the course.
-In cases not approved, the student will receive the grade of F (failure). - Students withdrawing completely after the 10th week need only the approval of the dean of the student's major. - The instructor may not issue a W as the final grade for students who did not withdraw prior to the 10th week or equivalent if they are not covered by exceptions listed above.
+In circumstances beyond the student's control, a W may be granted with approval of the instructor, graduate program director, and department chair or dean of the college the student's program is housed in.
+In cases not approved, the student will receive the grade of F (failure).

+Students withdrawing completely (withdrawing from all courses) after the 10th week need only the approval of the dean of the student's program.

+The instructor may not issue a W as the final grade for students who did not withdraw prior to the 10th week or equivalent if they are not covered by exceptions listed above.